-Google's "Apps" are mostly Web-based software-as-a-service offerings.
+Google's "apps" are mostly Web-based software-as-a-service offerings.
 Apps include an Office-style suite that sports a word processor, presentation tool, and spreadsheet, all served through a browser.
 While initially clunky, the products are constantly being refined.
 The spreadsheet product, for example, has been seeing new releases every two weeks, with features such as graphing and pivot tables inching it closer in capabilities to desktop alternatives.D.
 Girouard, "Google Inc. Presentation" (Bank of America and Merrill Lynch 2009 Technology Conference, New York, June 4, 2009).
-And new browser standards, such as HTML 5, will make it even easier for what lives in the browser to mimic what you're currently using on your desktop, even allowing apps to be used offline when Net access isn't available.
+And new browser standards, such as HTML 5, will make it even easier for what lives in the browser to mimic what you're currently using on your desktop, even allowing apps to be used offline when net access isn't available.
 That'll be critical as long as Internet access is less reliable than your hard drive, but online collaboration is where these products can really excel (no pun intended).
 Most Google apps allow not only group viewing, but also collaborative editing, common storage, and version control.
-Google's collaboration push also includes its wiki-like Google Sites tool, and a new platform called Wave, billed as a sort of nextstep evolving beyond e-mail and instant messaging.
+And it seems Google isn't stopping at Office files, video, and photos-Google's cloud will hold your music, too.
+Google's Music service allows you to not only buy music, but also upload thousands of the tracks that you already own to what some have called a sort of "locker in the sky."
+Users can stream the tracks over the Internet, sync frequently played songs and albums for offline play, and even share tracks with friends via Google+ (friends usually get one full listen for free).D.
+Murph, "Google Music Beta Walkthrough: What It Is and How It Works (Video)," Engadget, May 11, 2011.

 Unknown is how much money Google will make off all of this.
 Consumers and small businesses have free access to these products, with usage for up to fifty users funded by in-app ads.
 But is there much of a market serving ads to people working on spreadsheets?
 Enterprises can gain additional, ad-free licenses for a fee.
 While users have been reluctant to give up Microsoft Office, many have individually migrated to Google's Web-based e-mail and calendar tools.
-Google's enterprise apps group will now do the same thing for organizations, acting as a sort of outsourcer by running e-mail, calendar, and other services for a firm; all while handling upgrades, spam screening, virus protection, backup, and other administrative burdens.
-Arizona State University, biotech giant Genentech, and auto parts firm Valeo are among the Google partners that have signed on to make the firm's app offerings available to thousands.
-S. Coughlin, "Google's E-mail for Universities," BBC News, June 11, 2007; Q. Hardy, "Google Muscles Further into Business Software,"
+Google's enterprise apps group will now do the same thing for organizations, acting as a sort of outsourcer by running e-mail, calendar, and other services for a firm and all while handling upgrades, spam screening, virus protection, backup, and other administrative burdens.
+Virgin America, Jaguar, National Geographic, and Genentech are among the Google partners that have signed on to make the firm's app offerings available to thousands.